 - Compare insurance policies: have you got the best rate for health and home insurance, etc.?

 - Find out about tax allowances to make sure you only pay what’s due.
 Many people are aware that donations, for example, are tax deductible or that you can opt out of paying church tax if you wish.
 But did you know that you can claim a CHF 700 cycling allowance if you travel to work on public transport?
 Pillar 3a payments can also simply be deducted from taxes.
+To calculate how much tax you save by paying into pillar 3a, use our tax calculator.

 - Children: if you have at least one child, then this is also taken into account.
 We’ve listed the budget items that apply especially to parents in this article.
 On average, parents in Switzerland spend at least CHF 300 to CHF 400 per child a month.